Fernando Alonso: Arrow McLaren SP (2020)

 He entered the 2020 Indianapolis 500 with Arrow McLaren SP after an agreement with Andretti Autosports fell through.

 Alonso had a crash during practice.
 He qualified 26th.

 Alonso did manage to finish the race.
-He started 26th, was running 15th halfway through the race, and then ended up P21 and one lap down because of a clutch issue causing the team to manually start the car during every pit stop.
+He started 26th, was running fifteenth halfway through the race, and then ended up 21st and one lap down because of a clutch issue causing the team to manually start the car during every pit stop.

 Off-road racing

 Alonso entered the Dakar Rally with Toyota in 2020 following a five-month testing programme in Africa, Europe and the Middle East and driving a series of races to better himself.
 He raced in the Lichtenburg 400 in South Africa, the Rally du Maroc in Morocco and the Al Ula–Neom Rally in Saudi Arabia, with the five-time Dakar Rally bike class winner Marc Coma his co-driver.
 Alonso was third at the Al Ula-Neom Rally, which was his highest finish in three preparation events.
-With co-driver Coma, he finished the Dakar in 13th position with a best stage finish of second place.
+With co-driver Coma, he finished the Dakar in thirteenth position with a best stage finish of second place.
 A stop for repairs on the second stage and a roll on the tenth lost him several hours in the general classification.